 Now, there came a time when St Neot was becoming quite elderly and he was kept in his bed with flu.
 Not wanting his master to go without fish and thinking he might need extra nourishment to help him get well, Barry took two fish from the well.
 One he boiled and one he baked and he set them proudly before his master.
 St Neot felt overcome with a rage like never before, as Barry had disobeyed the angels command to take ONE FISH A DAY.
 Controlling his anger Neot took himself away from Barry and sought the council of the angel.
 The angel soothed St Neot and set out a plan of action.
 St Neot was to take the two fish to the well and place them in the water.
 With the miracle of an angel’s touch the fish swam with a life lost and St Neot had his fish once more.

-One night, when St Neot was abbot of the monastery, a gang of thieves stole the oxen from the abbey farm just as they were needed for ploughing the seed furrows.
+St Neot became abbot of a nearby monastery.
+One night a gang of thieves stole the oxen from the abbey farm just as they were needed for ploughing the seed furrows.
 St. Neot could not let the monks go hungry for a year just because of the callousness of thieves, so he called into the woods in the hope the wild stags might heed him in his hour of need.
 And sure enough all the wild stags emerged from the forest, dropped their necks in to the abbot’s yokes, and pulled the plough across the fields.
 Each night St Neot released the stags to the forest and thanked them for their hard work and each morning the stags voluntarily returned .
 News of the miraculous happenings at the monastery reached the ears of the thieves who returned the oxen to the Abbey in awe of St. Neot’s miracle.
 In penitence the thieves became devout.
 As the oxen had returned the stags were released from their duties.
 Yet from that day on, each stag bore a white ring or yoke round its neck and these yoked stags lived a charmed life, free from hunters and blessed with plentiful food.

 retold by Anna Chorlton